 But in addition to the elaborately staged puppet shows, it is also worth visiting the in-house puppet theatre museum "Die Kiste", which has been located on the floor above the theatre premises since 2001.
 In the permanent exhibition, visitors go on a journey through time and can admire the hand-carved wooden figures known throughout Germany, such as Kater Mikesch or Räuber Hotzenplotz, together with their elaborately designed sets.
 But it is not only the celebrated stars on strings of the Augsburg Puppet Box that have found their home in the "Kiste": In changing special exhibitions, other wooden heroes also await visitors, accompanied by a colourful programme on the respective exhibition theme.
 Information on the current special exhibitions can be found here.

 The Café & Restaurant "Die Kiste" is also located directly on site.
 Here you can eat well and at reasonable prices in a casual atmosphere.
 The special thing about it: The dishes are named after the stars of the Puppenkiste.
 If you are looking for an unusual location for a special occasion such as a wedding or company party, you can also celebrate in the rooms of the former Heilig-Geist-Spital.
 Children can celebrate their birthday together with their friends in the "Kiste" and, among other things, immerse themselves in the adventurous world of Jim Knopf or Urmel aus dem Eis on a special guided tour.

 On the way back to the station, it's also worth taking a look at the Kasperle traffic light in Spitalgasse 6 - because it only exists in Augsburg and only in honour of the Augsburg Puppet Box.

-News, prices and opening hours are all available here.
+Current information, admission prices and opening hours can be found here.

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.